xraypy/xraylarch/doc/fitting/confidence.rst

   .. image:: ../images/fit_example_conf4b.png
      :target: ../_images/fit_example_conf4b.png
      :width: 48 %

+  Figure 10.
+Chi-square maps for two pairs of variables for the fit to Double Exponential.
+With the best-fit chi-square value of 0.1913, the contour map for *a1 and *a2* is shown on the left, while that for *a1* and *t2* is shown on the right.

 Here, the values of chi-square quickly grow very large away from the ideal fit.
 More importantly, the maps are not remotely elliptical.